Nyamogus/HierarchyPlus/README.md

 ### Thank you

- 💞 to Dreadrith for their work in originally creating this script, and includng a permissive license
+ 💞 to Dreadrith for their work in originally creating this script, and including a permissive license